A money strategy for your Italy trip

 The Backup to the Backup Plan

-My husband thinks this is overkill, and so far (touch wood) I’ve never had to use this, but, I always bring a couple hundred USD in cash and keep it in a safe place but not with my main wallet, in case I need to exchange it.
-You could also exchange it to EUR at the beginning of the trip and if you haven’t used it, spend it the last couple days of your trip.
 The point is to have some emergency cash separate from your main wallet.
-Note: when exchanging money in Italian cities, it’s often easier albeit much more expensive to do it in a high end hotel rather than successfully locate an open bank.
+Note: when exchanging money in Italian cities, it’s often easier (albeit much more expensive) to do it in a high-end hotel rather than successfully locate an open bank with a currency exchange service.
 Also, I make sure I get the PIN number for my credit card so I can get cash out using my credit card.
 It’s an expensive way to get cash, but if I’m using the Backup to my Backup Plan, it means I’m desperate.
-I find Traveler’s checks more hassle than they’re worth but I’d also put these in the Backup to the Backup Plan.

 I’ve been lucky, and have never had to move beyond The Plan, but I’m also careful: I wear a bag with a cross-body strap; I never carry my wallet in a backpack or in a bag without a zipper; I’m aware of my surroundings before pulling out my wallet; and I don’t use an ATM on a dark corner when I’m on my own.